COLA-Laboratory/cola_www_src/content/_index.md

 <link rel="stylesheet" href="https://fonts.googleapis.com/icon?family=Material+Icons"/>
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css"/>

 We are a research laboratory based in Exeter.
-Our research expertise is in computational/artificial intelligence, multi-objective optimisation and decision-making, operational research, machine learning.
-Applications focus on search-based software engineering, water engineering, material science and medicine.
+Our research expertise is in computational/artificial intelligence, multi-objective optimisation and decision-making, operational research, machine learning and statistical modeling of complex systems.
+Applications focus on search-based software engineering, water engineering, biological science and medicine.

 {{< hint info >}}
 We are constantly looking for _talented_ and _passionate_ people to join our lab.
 Please refer to [vacancies](/docs/home/vacancies) for potential opportunities.<br>